-Adapted and directed by PAUL STONE Executive producer ANNA HOME
+Adapted and directed by Paul Stone

 Introduced by Roy Castle with Ross and Norris McWhirter

 This week's special guest: John Lees, the fastest man in the world to walk across North America

 with Richard Whitmore; Weather

-bringing you news and views of your region tonight
+bringing you news and views of your region tonight (including Regional Weather)

 (Regional details as Monday)

 A Western series

 This week: The Legacy of Spencer Flats

 Starring Doug McClure as Trampas

 Trampas stumbles out of a sand storm into the fantasy of a ghost town and a crazy situation which he would have found funny if it were not so serious - for him.

 Ernie's play tonight stars Susan Hampshire who accompanies her famous explorer father and her fiance, newspaperman Scoop Morecambe, in a dangerous expedition to capture and bring back to London Zoo the 'Mighty Konga.'
 Susan, no beginner to dealing with animals as film fans will know, finds Scoop Morecambe more difficult to tame.

-Don'miss Ern's brilliant - his own word - portrayal of the intrepid explorer!
+Don't miss Ern's brilliant - his own word - portrayal of the intrepid explorer!

 with Richard Baker and Richard Whitmore and the BBC's reporters and correspondents around the world

 William Conrad stars as private investigator Frank Cannon, a big man who walks alone in a dangerous world

 The body of a young girl is washed up on the shore of a beautiful bay.
 Her fiance, Bob Pearson, a former mental patient, is accused of her murder and the case against him is overwhelming.
 But Cannon is curious about an expensive yacht - and a missing bicycle.

-with David Dimbleby his guests and his studio audience
+with David Dimbleby, his guests and his studio audience

 Once again Talk-In gives the experts, the committed, and the man-in-the-street the chance to speak out on an issue that concerns us all.